 The freedom to debate and discuss competing ideas does not mean that individuals may say whatever they wish, wherever they wish.
-The University prohibits expression that violates the law, falsely defames a specific individual, constitutes a genuine threat, violates the University’s Harassment Policy, or unjustifiably invades substantial privacy or confidentiality interests.
-The University’s Harassment Policy prohibits discrimination on the basis of race, color, national origin, ancestry, creed, religion, sex, pregnancy status, sexual orientation, gender identity, marital status, age, disability, citizenship or intended citizenship status, veteran status, or any other status protected by federal and/or Missouri law.
+Maryville University (the “University) prohibits expression that violates the law, falsely defames a specific individual, constitutes a genuine threat, violates the University’s Harassment Policy, or unjustifiably invades substantial privacy or confidentiality interests.
+The University’s Policy Against Harassment, Discrimination, and Retaliation prohibits discrimination on the basis of protected status (as defined in the Notice of Nondiscrimination and Equal Opportunity), including race, color, national origin, ancestry, creed, religion, sex, pregnancy status, sexual orientation, gender identity, marital status, age, disability, citizenship or intended citizenship status, veteran status, or any other status protected by federal and/or Missouri law.

 Freedom of Public Expression

 Maryville University is committed to providing an environment where diverse issues and ideas can be openly discussed and explored.
 The freedom to assemble and exchange views is essential to the life of the University.
 In order to provide an atmosphere in which open communication can occur without disrupting the academic mission or daily functions of the University, this policy is in place to govern all forms of public expression of ideas and information, including campus rallies, demonstrations (individual or group), public assemblies, and the distribution and/or posting of written materials.
 This freedom, however, is subject to reasonable restrictions of time, place, and manner so that activities do not intrude on or interfere with the academic mission and daily functions of the University, or with other rights of members of the University community as defined in University policy.

 Notice of Time of Public Expression